Mjz86/c_colon/README.md

 - noreturn/mayreturn:
 noreturn means the behaviour is undefined if the function returns to the caller using the normal return register.

-- dllexport/dllimport:
-  makes the function/module an export/import for dll linking.

 - fastdyncaller/fastdyncallee:
   functions are fastdyncaller by default,